DJ LeMahieu Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The righty's last time out came on Saturday against the Tampa Bay Rays, when he threw six innings, surrendering two earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Tampa Bay Rays, when he tossed eight innings, allowing four earned runs while giving up seven hits.

-- In three games this season, the 25-year-old has an ERA of 5.40, with 12.6 strikeouts per nine innings.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.